By ·Updated July 2026

 Central Florida: Orlando and Tampa Bay

-Orlando has 5 indie roasters.
+Orlando has 14 indie roasters — the largest single-city count in the state.
 Lineage Coffee Roasting anchors the specialty conversation — they've been the city's reference point for serious specialty work for years.
-Lobos Coffee Roasters is the other name that comes up most.
-Ammonite, Leatherback, and Orlando Coffee Roasters fill out the list.
+Lobos Coffee Roasters is the other name that comes up most, with Ammonite, CREDO, Leatherback, and Orlando Coffee Roasters among the names rounding out a bench deeper than most visitors expect.
+Newer additions like Veterans' Coffee Company (veteran-owned, roasted fresh in Orlando), Eola Coffee (Orlando's original coffee company, established 1927 and revived in 2019 under women ownership), Purple Lands Coffee, and Sonnet Coffee have pushed the count higher still.
 Read the Orlando city guide for more detail.

 Tampa Bay is split across two cities and tells two different stories.
-Tampa has 3 — Blind Tiger Coffee Roasters is the longest-running specialty name, with Zeal and Good Fruit newer additions.
-Across the bay, St. Petersburg has 3 of its own — Bandit Coffee and Look Alive Coffee have both built strong followings, and Savage Coffees rounds out the list.
+Tampa has 9 — Blind Tiger Coffee Roasters is the longest-running specialty name, with Zeal, Good Fruit, Brisk Coffee Co (roasting in Ybor City since 1968), Eastlick Coffee Co., Only Child Coffee Co., and Caffeine Roasters Tampa among the rest.
+Across the bay, St. Petersburg has 9 of its own — Bandit Coffee and Look Alive Coffee have both built strong followings, Savage Coffees anchors the wholesale side, and Awakened Bean is a husband-and-wife small-batch organic and fair-trade roaster.
 The Tampa guide covers the metro.

 Lakeland has Patriot Coffee Roasters and Ethos Coffee Roasters between it and the surrounding area — Patriot in particular has been one of central Florida's better wholesale-focused specialty roasters.